-Below are three more letters I received in response to my last newsletter:
+Below are three more letters I received in response to my last newsletter on autism:

 Dr. Cannell: My nephew was showing signs of delayed development : delayed speech, a slow tongue, rarely smiled, shy, loner, unusually uncommunicative for a toddler.
 He just seemed sad.
 After evaluation and confirmation of the abnormalities particularly the poor neuromuscular control of his lower face and tongue, he was enrolled in speech therapy several times a week with some improvement over 6 months or so but he still spoke in one word sentences.